 Day 1 – Transfer from Arusha to Lake Manyara national park

-Our Focus east Africa guide will pick you up from your hotel in Arusha, brief you about your upcoming safari before transferring to Lake Manyara National Park.
+Our tour guide will pick you up from your hotel in Arusha, brief you about your upcoming safari before transferring to Lake Manyara National Park.
 Upon arrival at Lake Manyara National park, you will proceed to check-in at your lodge where you will have lunch, relax for a few minutes and embark on your tour into the wild for an afternoon game drive.
-Lake Manyara National park is located along the foot of the great east African rift valley’s western escarpment and has a massive but shallow soda lake which covers two-thirds of the park.
+Lake Manyara National Park is located along the foot of the great east African rift valley’s western escarpment and has a massive but shallow soda lake which covers two-thirds of the park.
 The park attracts a wide variety of animals, including one of Africa’s largest concentrations of elephants, the unique tree-climbing lions, as well as large flocks of flamingos which are attracted by the algae in the lake.
 Dinner and overnight stay at your lodge.

 Day 2 – Lake Manyara National Park – Serengeti Plains

 After breakfast you will transfer to the Serengeti National Park, through the beautiful high lying farmlands of Karatu and the Ngorongoro Conservation Area.
 As we leave the highlands behind, and descend into the Serengeti National Park also known as the heart of wild Africa.
 The Serengeti has endless plains, which roll into the distance as far as the eye can see.
 You will then proceed to the central park area, known as the Seronera area, one of the richest wildlife habitats in the park, featuring the Seronera River, which provides a valuable water source to this area and therefore attracting a variety of wildlife which best represents most of the Serengeti’s species.

 We reach the park in time for lunch and after which you go for an afternoon game drive in the Serengeti national park.
 Dinner and overnight in a standard lodge at the Seronera area.